RTEMS/rtems-docs/eng/req/items.rst

 Functional Requirement Item Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRequirementItemType` though the ``requirement-type`` attribute if the value is ``functional``.
+This type refines the :ref:`SpecTypeRequirementItemType` through the ``requirement-type`` attribute if the value is ``functional``.
 This set of attributes specifies a functional requirement.
 All explicit attributes shall be specified.
 The explicit attributes for this type are: